 The APEC Policy Support Unit reported on the indicators under the dashboard for the first time in September 2015, using highly credible international data sources such as the United Nations, the World Bank, the International Labor Organization, the World Economic Forum and the World Health Organization.

-The dashboard’s indicators have been updated a number of times and a latest version of the dashboard was published in 2021.
-It can be accessed HERE.
+The dashboard’s indicators have been updated a number of times and a latest version of the dashboard was published in 2023.
+It can be accessed here.
 The PPWE is also responsible for the APEC Women and the Economy Sub-fund, which aims to institutionalize and provide ongoing support to advance APEC’s objectives of increasing women’s economic participation.
-Detailed instructions on the application process and the eligibility criteria for the Women and the Economy Sub-Fund can be accessed HERE.
+Detailed instructions on the application process and the eligibility criteria for the Women and the Economy Sub-Fund can be accessed here.

-The 2022 Women and the Economy Forum (WEF) was hosted in a hybrid format by Thailand on 7 September 2022.
+The 2023 Women and the Economy Forum (WEF) was hosted in a hybrid format by the United States on 20 September 2023.
 The chair’s statement, reflecting the outcomes of the meeting attended by ministers and heads of delegation, can be found here.